Kairos Institute

 In a world filled with tremendous soul struggle, where the demands on both young and old often lead to overwhelm, mental health crises, and PTSD, the Kairos Institute at the Center for Anthroposophy offers a beacon of hope.
 Founded by Karine Munk Finser, the institute is dedicated to addressing suffering in the world by providing professional training in healing artistic therapies and Emergency Pedagogy.

-At Kairos, students form a supportive community and embark on a multi-year journey together.
+Our students form a supportive community as they embark on a multi-year journey together.
 During this time, they develop skills to strengthen resilience and self-healing capacities for themselves and others.
 The program consists of two residencies per year, complemented by artistic studios and online classes.

 One of the core aspects of the Kairos curriculum is Artistic Therapies.
 As a cooperative member of iARTe, students at Kairos work towards earning a Diploma from the Medical Section at the Goetheanum in Switzerland.
 The artistic therapies offered include painting, clay, and drawing, which are designed to promote healing and self-discovery.